IkariamPro/empire-overview/README.md

 # Empire Overview
 Script that provides Overview tables for resources, buildings, and military for the web game Ikariam v8.1.x

+**Please Note: I don't own this project, just try the best to keep this project alive for continuing game players.**

 Starting code base: https://greasyfork.org/en/scripts/764-empire-overview

 ### **!!!
 Install at your own risk !!!**